PixarV/terraform-provider-r4/website/docs/r/default_vpc.html.markdown

 # Resource: aws_default_vpc

-Provides a resource to manage the default VPC in the current AWS Region.
+Provides a resource to manage the default VPC.

 **This is an advanced resource** and has special caveats to be aware of when using it.
 Please read this document in its entirety before using this resource.